protontypes/open-sustainable-technology/README.md

 - [Open Energy Outlook](https://github.com/TemoaProject/oeo) - Examining U.S. energy futures to inform future energy and climate policy efforts.
 - [OpenSTEF](https://github.com/OpenSTEF/openstef) - A Python package which is used to make short term forecasts for the energy sector.
 - [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
+- [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.

 ### Energy Monitoring and Control